 Head Coach, Women's Basketball

-Chris Mozga is set to begin his 9th year as the Lady Eagles head coach during the 2013-14 season.
-MSJC has averaged 24 wins over the past seven sesons under Mozga and had eight consecutive winning seasons.
-The past seven years have marked the seven most successful seasons in the school's history.
-The Lady Eagles have also made seven straight post season appearences, the only seven in the program's history.
+Chris Mozga will begin his 10th year as the Lady Eagles head coach during the 2014-15 season.
+MSJC has averaged 24 wins over the past eight sesons under Mozga and had nine consecutive winning campaigns.
+The past eight years have marked the eight most successful seasons in the school's history.
+The Lady Eagles have also made eight straight post season appearences, the only eight in program history.

 This past season the Lady Eagles won the Pacific Coast Athletic Conference championship in their first year as a member of the league.
 MSJC finished the season with an overall mark of 23-7 and were 12-2 in their inagural year in the PCAC.
 The Lady Eagles season ended with a loss in the second round of the CCCAA Southern California Regional.
 MSJC set the school record for victories in a season as they won 30 games during the 2012-13 sesaon.
 That same year the Lady Eagles also captured their third Foothill Conference title since 2007 going 13-1 in conference play.
 MSJC earned the #3 seed in the Southern Californai Regional Tournament and advanced to the State Final Four and eventually the State Champoinship game.
 The Lady Eagles fell short in the title game, but finished the year 30-3.
 Coach Mozga was honored with the Southern California State Coach of the Year award for the 2012-13 season.

 Coach Mozga came to Mt.
 San Jacinto after six seasons as the head men’s basketball coach at College of the Desert.
 While at College of the Desert, Mozga’s teams twice won a school record 26 games and won the first conference championship at the school since 1980.
 In 2005 Coach Mozga led the Roadrunners to the Elite Eight State Tournament and was named the California Community College Coach of the Year.
 Prior to coaching the men’s team at COD, Coach Mozga spent one season as the head women’s coach at College of the Desert recording a 20-9 record.
 Coach Mozga was named the Foothill Conference Coach of the Year in 2001, 2005, 2007, 2010, 2013, and the Pacific Coast Athletic Conference Coach of the Year in 2014.

-Eight players have earned Foothill Conference MVP honors while playing for Coach Mozga, and 12 have earned All State recognition.
+Eight players have earned Conference Most Valuable Player honors while playing for Coach Mozga, and 12 have earned All State recognition.

 Coach Mozga is a native of Des Moines, Iowa and a graduate of Northwest Missouri State University.
-He lives in Hemet with his wife, and assistant coach, Fontay and their three children; Jason (20), Anton (13), and Krislyn (10).
+He lives in Hemet with his wife, and assistant coach, Fontay and their two younger children, Anton (13) and Krislyn (10).
 Their oldest child Jason (20) currently plays football at Eastern New Mexico University.

 Coach Mozga as a Community College Women's Head Coach